Find the direct URL to the images and files you've added to your site.

 - If you need multiple assets removed, separate each URL with a comma.

-We might ask you to verify you're the site owner.
 When we process your request, it might take some time for the static URL to deactivate.
-Visitors who saved the link might still access the image or file for a period of time after your request.
+Visitors who saved the link might still access the file for a period of time after your request.
 The exact timing of when URLs completely disappear from the CDN depends on many factors.
 This isn't something Squarespace can control or expedite.

-- You can also turn an image into a link using image clickthrough URLs.
+- You can turn an image into a link using image clickthrough URLs.

 - For tips on sharing links, visit Sharing content on social media.